neo-project/docs/en-us/node/network-protocol.md

    Two different hash functions are used in Antshares: SHA256 and RIPEMD160.
 SHA256 is used to generate a long hash value, and RIPEMD160 is used to generate a short hash value.
 In general, we get an object's hash value by using hash function twice.
 For example, we use SHA256 twice when we want to generate block's or transaction's hash value.
 When generating a contract address, we will use SHA256 function first and then use RIPEMD160.

    In addition, the block will also use a hash structure called a Merkle Tree.
-It computes the hash of each transaction and combines one another then hash again, repeats this process until there is only one root hash (Merkle Root).
+It computes the hash of each transaction and combines them with one another then computes the hash again.
+It repeats this process until there is only one root hash (Merkle Root).

 1. Variable Length Type

-   + variant：variable length integer, can be encoded to save space according to the value typed.
+   + variant：variable length integer.
+It can be encoded to save space according to the value type.

       |Value|Length|Format|
       |---|---|---|